elsanussi-s-mneina/haskell-agda-keyboards/README.md

 If I had a tool that simply took my customization, and the placement of a dead key, then I could probably make 100 different keyboard layouts customized in the same way.

+## Problems / Oversight
+- There are far more unicode symbols used in Agda than I have on the current version of the keyboard layout.
+This means we need a redesign, and would have to support all the Math symbols in Unicode.